zk190/CI553-codebase/README.md

-# 2022-CI553-catshop
+# CI553-miniStore (simplied from a catshop system from previous year CW)
-CatShop system release for the 2022-CI553 cohort.
+# Release for the 2024-CI553 cohort.
 This is a deliberately convoluted legacy codebase for the CI553 coursework.

 ## Notes